dseguy/phpJuicer/README.md

 ## Running

-First, run phpjuicer on the code
+First, run phpjuicer on the code.
+It produces a 'destination.sqlite' file, that has to be reused in the next commands.

 `php phpjuicer extract <path to source> <destination>`

-Then, grab some stats, in CSV format
+Then, get some stats, in CSV format (no .sqlite in destination)

 `php phpjuicer stats <destination>`